 4. Create a dialogue.

 This brings us to the next point—cold calling should always be a dialogue, rather than a one-man show.
-Receiving signs of interest from your prospect during the call makes the conversation easier and helps you to overcome the fear of cold calling faster.
+Receiving signs of interest from your prospect during the call makes the conversation easier and helps you to get over the fear of cold calling faster.
 Here are three ways to engage your prospect into a dialogue:

 - Ask more questions.
 For example, starting the conversation with a simple question like “How are you?” correlates with a 3.4 times higher likelihood of booking the meeting with this prospect.